Are donuts one of the best foods on the planet? Yes.

 How do you make air fryer donut holes?

-All we have to do is mix up all of our ingredients, then break off small pieces to be our donut holes.
+All we have to do is mix up all of our ingredients, then break off small pieces to be our holes.
 Since these poof up while baking, we do not need to make them very large, either.

 I don’t bother weighing them out to make them the same size, so I just eyeball the sizes.
-Sure, some of the donut holes will vary in size a little bit, but that rustic, imperfect look is even more appealing to me!
+Sure, some of the holes will vary in size a little bit, but that rustic, imperfect look is even more appealing to me!

 All in all, you should be able to get about 25 donut holes total out of this recipe.
 Depending on the air fryer you use, you’ll likely need to do these in two batches.